Estimand: Examples

 If our question of interest is whether instituting an intervention such as a vaccination campaign in a defined population in a country would reduce the number of deaths in that population in that country, then our estimand will be some measure of risk reduction (e.g. it could be a hazard ratio, or a risk ratio over one year) that would describe the effect of starting a vaccination campaign.
 We may have data from a clinical trial available to estimate the estimand.
 In judging the effect on the population level, we will have to reflect that some people may refuse to be vaccinated so that excluding from the analysis those in the clinical trial who refuse to be vaccinated may be inappropriate.
 Furthermore, we may not know the survival status of all those who were vaccinated, so that assumptions will have to be made in this regard in order to define an estimator.

 One possible estimator for obtaining a specific estimate might be a hazard ratio based on a survival analysis that assumes a particular survival distribution conducted on all subjects to whom the intervention was offered, treating those who were lost to follow-up to be right-censored under random censorship.
 It might be that the trial population differs from the population, on which the vaccination campaign would be conducted, in which case this might also have to be taken into account.
 An alternative estimator used in a sensitivity analysis might assume that people, who were not followed for their vital status to the end of the trial, may be more likely to have died by a certain amount.

 Epidemiological

 In establishing clinical trials, often practitioners want to focus on measuring the effects of their treatments on a population of individuals.
 These aforementioned clinical settings are built with ideal scenarios, far removed from any intercurrent events.
 However, as this will often not be the case in reality, variability needs to be taken into account during the planning and execution of these trials.
-By building foundational objectives around the idea of the estimand framework in clinical medicine, it allows practitioners to align the clinical study objective with the study design, endpoint, and analysis to improve study planning and the interpretation of analysis..
-Essentially meaning that the estimand provides a way to explicitly state how these intercurrent events will be dealt with in achieving the objective of the treatment in question.
+By building foundational objectives around the idea of the estimand framework in clinical medicine, it allows practitioners "to align the clinical study objective with the study design, endpoint, and analysis to improve study planning and the interpretation of analysis."
+The estimand provides a way to explicitly state how these intercurrent events will be dealt with in achieving the objective of the treatment in question.